bug-vt/simple_tcp/README.md

 Like TCP, we will use cumulative ACKs to keep track of how many in-order segments that receiver successfully received up to and including the ACK number.

-Now, let's consider **retransmissions**.
+Finally, we are ready for **retransmissions**.
+Retransmission is the heart of reliability since "A transport protocol is reliable if and only if it resends all dropped or corrupted packets".
 When segments get lost or discarded (due to corruption), we might have the following scenario:

 ![Duplicate ACKs](img/dup_acks.PNG)